Arkaeriit/reflet-microcontroller/README.md

 ## 8 bits controller
 The 8 bits controller is very limited by its addressable space and thus, is only equipped with a limited amount of peripherals.

-The memory map is the following
+The memory map is the following:

 |Start|End |Content|
 |-----|----|-------|
 |0x00 |0x7F|Instructions|